kaminskyalexander/engl210e-blog/_posts/2024-08-05-rasterization.md

 ## Further Reading

 If this post has interested you in building your own 3D rasterized, I personally found [_LearnOpenGL_](https://learnopengl.com/) by Joey de Vries very helpful when starting out.
-It goes into the specific details of building a rasterizer using OpenGL, which is a standard that allows you to take advantage of your computers graphics processing hardware.
+It goes into the specific details of building a rasterizer using OpenGL, which is a standard that allows you to take advantage of your computer's graphics processing hardware.

 **Note:** this post has given simply an overview.
 There are many details that I did not fill in.
-Following these guides will require some prerequisite knowledge in programming; otherwise they might become difficult to follow.
+Following the linked guide will require some prerequisite knowledge in programming.
+Otherwise, it might become difficult to follow.
 For complete beginners I would suggest practicing programming skills with simpler projects first!